33849779

 Mystery Surrounds Disappearance of Children’s Play Area in Bath

-Snow Hill is a working-class neighbourhood of around 300 homes, including significant social housing and short-term accommodations for people recovering from homelessness.
-Many residents live in apartments without private outdoor space, making local play areas especially valuable.
+Snow Hill, primarily a working-class neighborhood with about 300 properties, includes a significant amount of social housing and accommodations for people recovering from homelessness.
+Many residents live in apartments without access to private gardens, making communal outdoor spaces like Hoops Play Park especially important.

 SUBSCRIBE FOR UPDATES